Ready, Set, Go for

 New 5G frequencies in the below 6GHz spectrum (3.5GHz~4.5GHz) will be fully supported by Samsung’s radios.
 In particular, 8T8R 5G NR 3.5GHz radios are already available and are being deployed in Korea for operators’ commercial 5G NR networks.
 The 8T8R radios support flexible output paths and can support one 8T8R cell, two 4T4R cells or four 2T2R cells depending on deployment scenarios, so operators won’t have to physically install two or four radios and can save installation, operation and maintenance costs.

 Simultaneous LTE-5G Operations

 Samsung’s solution enables a gradual and smooth migration to 5G through software feature upgrades in frequencies that are currently being used for LTE while keeping the existing hardware.
-For example, the 8T8R radio unit can operate in a split mode, to be used to support a 4T4R LTE cell and a 4T4R 5G cell simultaneously.
-The dual band radio unit, which supports two carriers in one unit, can also support flexible LTE/5G simultaneous operation with one carrier supporting LTE and the other 5G.
+For example, the 8T8R radio can operate in a split mode, to be used to support a 4T4R LTE cell and a 4T4R 5G cell simultaneously.
+The dual band radio, which supports two carriers in one unit, can also support flexible LTE/5G simultaneous operation with one carrier supporting LTE and the other 5G.
 Dynamic Spectrum Sharing(DSS) will give more room for operators to adjust between LTE and 5G by operating the two technologies in the same frequency and dynamically switching between the two technologies depending on traffic.